fastn-community/header-template/README.md

 Replace the code present in the line numbers 32 to 39 with actual header component implementation/definition.

+Also, you need to use sitemap data (section and subsection) to show it in header.
+So, go to `data.ftd` and use either `sitemap` or `full-sitemap` variables.

 **Note:** It is **recommended** to create a `component/header.ftd`  files for implementing components respectively.